West Runton: War memorial

-The war memorial is constructed of brick and flint and is built into the southern perimeter wall of the Parish Church of the Holy Trinity.
+The war memorial is constructed of stone and flint and is built into the southern perimeter wall of the Parish Church of the Holy Trinity.
 There are three tablets set into the front.
 Three steps lead up to the memorial and flower troughs sit at the foot of the World War I tablets.
 It stands right on the verge of the A149 and is quite precarious for anyone taking a visit to the memorial.
 The inscription above the tablets reads "They were a wall unto us both by night and day" (Bible: 1 Kings, (1 Samuel), Chapter 25, verse 16) and also "To the Men of Runton who fell".
 There are a total of 37 names on the tablets.

 Amenities

 The village is served by several public transport routes, with a bus service to Norwich, Cromer and Sheringham, and a Greater Anglia rail service from station, where the Bittern Line runs a frequent service between Norwich, Cromer and Sheringham.
 There are several shops in the village which include a post office/village store, café, furniture upholsterer, hand car wash and a fancy dress/costume shop.